phucnguyenavn/vue-journal/README.md

 - ~~User Input~~
 - ~~AutoSave to IndexedDB~~
 - ~~Sync back to backend~~
+- Plan how would todo and pomodoro work
+- Todo
+- Pomodoro
 ## Unknown Problems

 - ~~Emoji picker only responses to negavition.~~ Read source code from another lib, found a way out.